( View Printable )

 b.
 Such conduct is unwelcome, unwanted or offensive and has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creates an intimidating, hostile or offensive work or academic environment.

 a.
-Unwelcome, unwanted or offensive touching or physical closeness contact of a personal sexual nature, which can include such as closeness,leaning over, cornering, impending or blocking movement, assaulting or pinching.
+Unwelcome, unwanted or offensive touching or physical contact of a sexual nature, such as closeness,leaning over, cornering, impending or blocking movement, assaulting or pinching.

 b.
 Sexual gestures, innuendos, teasing and other sexual talk such as jokes, intimate inquiries, persistent and unwanted courting, and sexist put-downs or insults; epithets; slurs; or derogatory comments.